It is a strange position to find myself in, trying to reconcile my values as an atheist and as an intersectional feminist. Allow me to explain.

 In the beginning of this month, the French Senate passed a bill that, if made into a law, would enforce a sort of “secular dress code”.
 This amendment applies very specifically toward the rights of Muslim women, including:

 Once upon a time, I read books to learn the arguments for and against the existence of god and for religion in general.
 It only took so long for me to feel fully comfortable on the side of atheism.
-Now my reading has expanded more into things I’m curious about (it’s almost as if I named this blog that on purpose) like paleoanthropology and early Christianity.
+Now my reading has expanded more into things I’m curious about like paleoanthropology and early Christianity.
 Relaxing with a good book has been one of my very favorite pastimes for a while.
 But I knew that my atheist reading repertoire wouldn’t be complete until I had finished Sam Harris’s The End of Faith: Religion, Terror, and the Future of Reason.
 Unfortunately, it was anything but relaxing.
 In fact, I’d say that reading this was exhausting.

 Enjoy this post written for me this week by my sweet husband!